A multiple criteria methodology for priority based portfolio selection: Case study

 \section{Case study}

-The results have been obtained with the interaction with the DM throughout the whole of the decision process.
-First, we carried out several possible scenarios for assigning priorities, and after that, we selected the projects to carry out.
+The results have been obtained thanks to the interaction with the DM throughout the whole decision process.
+First, we have carried out several possible scenarios for assigning priorities and, after that we have selected the projects to carry out.